judaicalink/judaicalink-site/content/datasets/ubffm-persons.md

 [[files]]
 	url = "http://data.judaicalink.org/dumps/ubffm/current/ubffm-authors-02.ttl.gz"
-	description = "Persons extracted from Judaica collection of University Library of Frankfurt"
+	description = "Persons extracted from Judaica collection of University Library of Frankfurt.

-	description = "This dataset contains authors names from Judaica collection of University Library of Frankfurt.
 Names are only in transciption"

 +++